Skip to main content

 Published: April 2026

 The TABS Barriers scale includes 18 items and was developed through a concept-mapping process that identified four theoretical sub-constructs.
-Exploratory Factor Analysis (EFA) on the full TABS dataset reveals a statistically supported 2-factor structure.
-The full dataset included 200 responses, with 192 listwise valid responses for the factor analysis.
+Exploratory Factor Analysis (EFA) on the full TABS dataset included 140 responses, with 130 listwise valid responses for the factor analysis.
 An exploratory 3-group decomposition is also available for practitioner-oriented reporting.
-This page walks through each level of the hierarchy.

 See the Statistics Glossary for definitions of all psychometric terms used on this page, or the Instrument Validation page for the full results across all three constructs.